avafinger/pine64_camera/readme.md

 Now use the modified Guvcview to see your camera working
 ========================================================

-You need to compile Guvcview in order to use your camera.

 Install dependencies:

 	sudo apt-get install libmp3lame-dev libx264-dev libpulse-dev libv4l-dev libsdl1.2-dev libgtk-3-dev portaudio19-dev libpng12-dev libavcodec-dev libavutil-dev libudev-dev libusb-1.0-0-dev libpulse-dev libgsl0-dev libv4l2rds0